Jets lose surprise quarterback Mike White through injury in first quarter

-The New York Jets they quickly found themselves in trouble at the quarterback position, on their visit to the Indianapolis Colts to open the action of the Week 9 this Thursday night.
+The New York Jets They quickly found themselves in trouble at quarterback, on their visit to the Indianapolis Colts to open the action of the Week 9 this Thursday night.

-Mike white, the quarterback sensation who led New York to a surprise victory in Week 8 against the Cincinnati Bengals, leading the league in passing yards for the day, injured his throwing hand while throwing a touchdown pass to rookie wide receiver Elijah Moore in the first period.
+Mike white, the quarterback sensation that led to New York to a surprise victory in Week 8 against the Cincinnati Bengals, leading the league in passing yards for the day, hurt his throwing hand while throwing a touchdown pass to rookie wide receiver Elijah Moore in the first period.

-The return of White the game was described as “questionable” by the team in the first instance.
+The return of White the game was described as “questionable” by the team in the first instance, although he never returned to the game.

 While White detached from the ball, was contacted in the wrist area by a defender from Indianapolis, apparently causing the injury.

 White He went to the medical store of the Jets on the bench, where he was examined.
-He also tried to throw some passes in the lateral area, but he hit the ball visibly frustrated.
+He also tried to throw a few passes in the side area, but he hit the ball visibly frustrated.

-White He started his second lifetime game on Thursday, and second in a row for the Jets, replacing an injured Zach Wilson –Second overall pick of the last draft of the NFL-, who opened the campaign as the undisputed starter for New Yorkers.
+White this Thursday began his second game for life, and second in a row for the Jets, replacing an injured Zach Wilson –Second overall pick of the last draft of the NFL-, who opened the campaign as the undisputed starter for New Yorkers.
 The team also recently acquired the veteran Joe flacco via exchange with Philadelphia Eagles, after the 2020 season passed in New York.
 Flacco has not seen activity with Jets yet.

 Johnson he has been with the team since last August.